What is Kyleena and how is it used?

 The following chart shows the chance of getting pregnant for women who use different methods of birth control.
 Each box on the chart contains a list of birth control methods that are similar in effectiveness.
 The most effective methods are at the top of the chart.
 The box on the bottom of the chart shows the chance of getting pregnant for women who do not use birth control and are trying to get pregnant.

-Kyleena, an intrauterine device (IUD), is in the box at the top of the chart.
+Kyleena, an intrauterine device (IUD), also known as an intrauterine system (IUS), is in the box at the top of the chart.

 Who might use Kyleena?